Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/display-pages.md

 | Resource restart | Initializes runtime state from the saved default page. |
 | Current page removed by settings | Selects the saved default or first valid page. |

 Right and Left Arrow are the default next/previous mappings.
-The server checks view permission, display proximity (with a small network tolerance), routing bucket, page validity, and cooldown.
+The server checks display proximity (with a small network tolerance), routing bucket, interior, page validity, and cooldown.

 ## Independent list and bodycam pagination